mnicolas94/unity-save-system/README.md

 The system supports optional encryption for saved data using DES encryption.
 This ensures that your saved data is secure.
 Encryption can be enabled or disabled via the `SaveSystemSettings`.

-## Conclusion

-This save system is designed to make saving and loading **Scriptable Objects** in Unity simple, reliable, and secure.
-Its flexibility and built-in features ensure that it can be adapted to various game requirements.

----

-Let me know if you'd like further changes!

 ## License